The 30th OVLR Maple Syrup Rally

 the sap run.
 As this year's record snow levels have resulted in an unpredictable spring thaw, Vern and the executive have settled on Sunday the

-of April, with a rain date of the next Sunday.
+of March or April, with a rain date of the next Sunday.
 We are told that the rain date will only be called into play in the event of a quasi-torrential downpour,

 and the event will most likely be held, even if the weather is not ideal.
 In the event that the forecast is unfavourable, watch your